ternaus/robot-surgery-segmentation/README.rst

 Running ``python train.py --help`` will return set of possible input parameters.

-To train all models bash scripts similar to one below were used:
+To train all models we used the folloing scripts :

 ::